Since 1971, Liberty University has had one mission — Training Champions for Christ.

 It’s what drives everything we do.

-And how we work to build a better world.
+It’s how we work to build a better world.

 If faith is important to you, chances are you’ve spent years planting seeds of faith in your child.
 Their spiritual development matters to you — a lot.